Tips for keeping up your training routine at home

 Separating work and home life can be difficult when working from home, and it’s easy to let your dog’s training routine slump.

 However, consistency is key to your furry friend’s training success, so it’s important to stick with it, even when your circumstances change.
-Here are our tips to help you keep it up as you navigate your new home-work life.
+Here are our tips to help you keep it up as you navigate your new home-work life - of course make sure you have some tasty treats ready!

 Consistency is key to dog training success